WHAT IS THE RED BULL RAMPAGE?

 MAKE YOUR DAY MORE COMFORTABLE

 Actual preparation for the day, does wind up taking a little time and forethought.
-It is an extremely primitive site for an event, they actually state in an email with the tickets “NON-ADULT SPECTATORS ARE NOT RECOMMENDED.”
+This event is held at a “primitive” site.
+Importantly, this means no running water.
+They actually state in an email with the tickets “NON-ADULT SPECTATORS ARE NOT RECOMMENDED.”

 With all of this in mind, here are suggestions which may make your family’s experience better: